Outreach & Service

 Christ Church outreach activities include operation of The Bargain Box thrift store and partnering with other organizations to alleviate poverty, hunger and homelessness.
 We are currently focused on the following outreach areas, with new directions always a possibility:

 Community Support and Development

 The church is an active and longstanding partner with Community Ministries of Rockville, a cooperative agency that provides housing, healthcare, education, and eldercare to the most vulnerable local residents.
-In addition, we support Rockville HELP, an all-volunteer organization that offers food, referrals, and limited financial aid to Rockville residents facing emergencies.

 English Conversation Club is a weekly discussion group designed to help nonnative speakers of English improve their command of the language.
 It meets most Mondays, mid-September through mid-May.

 The Bargain Box is a thrift and consignment shop located in downtown Rockville and operated since 1957 by volunteers who are members and friends of Christ Church.
 All profits from sales of the shop’s affordably priced goods are donated to organizations that help feed, clothe, and house area residents in need.

 Visit the store at 398 Hungerford Drive, Rockville, MD 20850